codeceptjs/CodeceptJS/docs/angular.md

-# AngularJS E2E Testing with CodeceptJS
+# Protractor Testing with CodeceptJS

 ## Introduction

 CodeceptJS is an acceptance testing framework.
 In diversified world of JavaScript testing libraries it aims to create a unified high level API for end-to-end testing, powered by different backends.
-CodeceptJS allows you to write a test and switch in config execution drivers: will it be *wedriverio*, *selenium-webdriver*, or *protractor* depends on you.
+CodeceptJS allows you to write a test and switch in config execution drivers: will it be *wedriverio*, *puppeteer*, or *protractor* depends on you.
 This way you aren't be bound to implementation, and your acceptance tests will work no matter of framework running them.

 As you know, [Protractor](http://www.protractortest.org/#/) is an official tool for testing AngularJS applications.